apex/up/docs/06-commands.md

 Examples:

-  Deploy the project to the development stage.
+  Deploy the project to staging.
   $ up

-  Deploy the project to the production stage.
+  Deploy the project to production.
   $ up deploy production

-  Show the development endpoint url.
+  Show the staging endpoint url.
   $ up url

   Tail project logs.